TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 16/Ezekiel 16.10.md

 ---

-I clothed thee also with broidered work, and shod thee with sealskin, and I girded thee about with fine linen, and covered thee with silk.
+I clothed you also with embroidered work, and shod you with sealskin, and I dressed you about with fine linen, and covered you with silk.